unixorn/ha-mqtt-discoverable/README.md

 ### Camera

-The camera publishes a current image topic.
+The following example creates an camera entity with a topic to an image.

 #### Usage